-Recommended for students with a B or higher in a previous honors English course, an A in a previous academic English course, or a teacher recommendation.
+Recommended for students with a "B" or higher in English 9 Honors or an "A" in English 9 Academic

 With a focus on World Literature, this course is designed as a Pre-AP program in language arts skills.
 Students will read selections from ancient texts to contemporary works reflecting a variety of philosophical and cultural contexts.
 Emphasis is placed on text-based analysis; clear, correct and coherent writing; and knowledge of literary terminology as a tool for critical study.
 Summer reading of designated books is required and will be assessed during the first week of school.